RossBrunton/RThing/doc/student_guide_no_remote.md

 **If you have not logged in yet, your password will be the same as your username**.

-If you cannot log in, please contact whoevever is in charge to ensure that you are added to the course.
+If you cannot log in, please contact whoever is in charge to ensure that you are added to the course.

 When you first log in, you will be prompted to change your password.